Mo Chara

-Liam Óg Ó hAnnaidh (English: Liam O'Hanna; born 16 October 1997), better known by his stage name Mo Chara ("My Friend" in Irish), is an Irish rapper, actor, and activist from Belfast, Northern Ireland.
-He is a founding member of the hip hop group Kneecap, which raps in both Irish and English and is known for its provocative lyrics, political activism, and support for the Irish language.
-The group have had several songs make the Irish Singles Chart.
-He also starred alongside the rest of the trio in Kneecap, an Irish/English-language film about their rise, with Josie Walker, Fionnuala Flaherty, Jessica Reynolds, Adam Best, Simone Kirby, and Michael Fassbender in supporting roles.
-The film received several nominations for the 78th British Academy Film Awards.
+Liam Óg Ó hAnnaidh (Liam O'Hanna; born 16 October 1997), better known by his stage name Mo Chara ("My Friend" in Irish), is an Irish rapper, actor, and activist from Belfast, Northern Ireland.
+He is a founding member of the hip hop trio Kneecap, which raps in both Irish and English and is known for its provocative lyrics, political activism, and support for the Irish language.

-He was charged with a terrorism-related offence in May 2025 for an incident at a London concert in November 2024, when he allegedly waved the flag of Hezbollah, a Lebanese Shia Islamist political party and paramilitary, deemed a terrorist organisation by the United Kingdom and banned there.
-The charges were dismissed in September 2025 for missing the filing deadline.

 Career

 Kneecap

-Mo Chara co-founded Kneecap in 2017 with Naoise Ó Cairealláin (Móglaí Bap) and JJ Ó Dochartaigh (DJ Próvaí).
+Mo Chara co-founded Kneecap in 2017 with Móglaí Bap (Naoise Ó Cairealláin) and DJ Próvaí (JJ Ó Dochartaigh).
 The group quickly gained notoriety for their energetic performances, satirical and politically charged lyrics, and unapologetic embrace of Irish republican and working-class Belfast youth culture.
 Their debut single "C.E.A.R.T.A." was released in 2017, followed by the album 3CAG (2018) and Fine Art (2024), both of which received critical acclaim.

 Kneecap's music addresses themes such as Irish language rights, anti-colonialism, class, and the legacy of the Troubles, often using humour and irony.
 The group has also been outspoken in its support of Palestinian nationalism, and has been at the centre of public debates about free speech and political expression in Ireland and the UK.